libESys/ESysRepo/doc/web/content/cli/info.md

 ## Description

-Show information about the manifest branch, current branch or unmerged branches of all git repos found in the manifest file.
+Show information about the manifest branch, current branch, or unmerged branches of all git repos found in the manifest file.
 The information provided for each git repository are:

 * The name